troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 Example 1.1.2 To tie some things together, letâs look at a quantitative case that can be used to validate how various pieces relate to each other.
 We will describe a 5% annual growth rate.

-The rule of 70 (Definition 1.1.1) indicates a 14 year doubling time, so that we could define *t*~2~ appearing in Eqs.
+The rule of 70 indicates a 14 year doubling time, so that we could define *t*~2~ appearing in Eqs.
 1.1, 1.3, 1.6, and 1.7 to be 14 years.
 Calculating exactly using Eq.
 1.7 yields 14.2 years.

 To evaluate growth in 10 years, we could use Eq.
 1.1 with *t* = 10 and *t*~2~ = 14.2 to suggest *M* = 1.63, meaning a 63% increase in size (1.63 times as large as at the start).
 Or we could apply Eq.
 1.2 using *b* = 1.05 and *n* = 10 to get the exact same result.
 Note that we have freedom to define the base as 1.05 or 2, and the corresponding number of steps (*n*) as 10 or *t*/*t*~2~ = 0.704, respectively, and get the same answer.
 In terms of the exponential form in Eq.
 1.4, either pair of *b* and *n* produces e^0.488^.